+Pre-Session Contact?

-Section 1: Pre-Season Contact Some important things to remember...
+Some important things to remember...

-- Be familiar with your camp's website.
-This is how most families first learn about your camp. - If you work at a camp fair, be sure to look sharp and greet families warmly.
-You are the public face of camp and the warm tone you set can reassure families. - A phone call home to parents is often helpful to families who have just enrolled. - Whatever contact you have with families, remember that you are the voice of camp.
+- 1. Be familiar with your camp's website.
+This is how most families first learn about your camp. - 2.
+If you work at a camp fair, be sure to look sharp and greet families warmly.
+You are the public face of camp and the warm tone you set can reassure families. - 3.
+Whatever contact you have with families, remember that you are the voice of camp.
 Be polite and accommodating.
-Be honest if you don't know the answer to a question and offer to find out quickly. - Buddy up families and/or campers before camp.
-Parent-parent and child-child interactions around camp are reassuring and understandable in ways that staff-family contact sometimes isn't. - On site tours, picnics or family days are a great way to orient new families to your camp's culture. - Help kids learn each other's names during any pre-season gatherings.
-Knowing a few other people who will be going to camp at the same time makes children feel even more welcome. - Practice bus rides to make the transition much smoother on the actual opening day.
+Be honest if you don't know the answer to a question and offer to find out quickly. - 4.
+Help kids learn each other's names during any pre-season gatherings.
+Knowing a few other people who will be going to camp at the same time makes children feel even more welcome.